 For more information about using the DVD Playback framework, see DVD Playback Services Programming Guide.

 ImageCaptureCore.framework).
 Image Capture Core helps you capture image data from scanners and digital cameras.
 The interfaces of the framework are device independent, so you can use them to gather data from any devices connected to the system.
 You can get a list of devices, retrieve information about a specific device or image, and retrieve the image data itself.

 This framework works in conjunction with the Image Capture Devices framework (

 ICADevices.framework) to communicate with imaging hardware.
 For information on using these frameworks, see Image Capture Applications Programming Guide.

 Video Toolbox (

 VideoToolbox.framework).
-Introduced in OS X v10.8, the Video Toolbox framework comprises the 64-bit replacement for the QuickTime Image Compression Manager.
+The Video Toolbox framework comprises the 64-bit replacement for the QuickTime Image Compression Manager.
 Video Toolbox provide services for video compression and decompression, and for conversion between raster image formats stored in Core Video pixel buffers.